protocollabs/maparo-std/doc/control-protocol.md

 The default control port is 64321

+The *secret* MUST be supported by every message.

 ## Unicast

 For Unicast measurments the control protocol SHOULD use TCP - even if the